 Is the MAcc offered in a classroom environment as well as online?

 Yes, Rider has an on-campus MAcc program for those who prefer to take classes in person.

 Will I have contact with my professors?

 There is significant interaction among students and between students and faculty.
-You will meet our faculty in person at the residence requirement event prior to the start of classes.
 During classes faculty will interact by phone and email, participate actively in discussion boards, webinars and provide feedback on assignments.